A note from Dr. B

 Can I take RCE™ with my other supplements or medications?

 RCE is generally compatible with most supplements and multivitamins.
 If you also take a magnesium supplement, be mindful of your total daily magnesium intake.
+Keep RCE several hours apart from thyroid medication, some antibiotics, bone medications, and oral GLP-1 tablets.
 Consult your healthcare provider if you are on prescription medications.

 What if my stools become too loose?